 - The graph window will plot information for the current selection.
-Nodes, edges, faces, and elements may be selected by clicking on the appropriate icon in the Selection toolbar at the bottom of the screen .
+Nodes, edges, faces, and elements may be selected by clicking on the appropriate icon in the Selection toolbar at the bottom of the graphics view .
 Select a single element from the model by clicking anywhere on the model.

-- From the Type dropdown menu on the graph window select Line.
+- In the graph window, from the Type dropdown menu select Line.
 Select Time from the X dropdown menu, and stress -> Effective stress from the Y dropdown menu.
-A plot of effective stress vs time should appear on your graph for your currently selected element.
+A plot of the effective stress vs time should appear on your graph for your currently selected element.

 - To copy the information currently displayed on your graph, click the Copy button at the top of the graph window.
 The data can then be pasted directly into a text document, or most spreadsheet applications such as Microsoft Excel.